isoura4/ISROBOT/README.md

 ## Features

-- 🎵 **Music Playback**: Play and queue music from YouTube and other sources, with queue management and auto-disconnect.
+- 🎵 **Music Playback**: Play and queue music from YouTube, with queue management and auto-disconnect.
 - 🌍 **Multi-language**: Fully adaptive to English and French (add more via `/locales`).
 - 🏆 **XP & Leveling**: Earn XP and coins by chatting and being in voice channels.
 - 📈 **Stats**: View your stats or server-wide rankings.